Aditya-Phopale/CFD-Lab/README.md

 ## Calculation of pressure

-## PLotting Residuals
+## Plotting Residuals
 The functionality of pressure residuals plotting was added to enable user monitor the health of the simulation on the fly.
-To plot the residuals alongside the running simulation, first copy the Residuals.txt from the root folder to the build folder
+To plot the residuals alongside the running simulation, first copy the `Residuals.txt` from the root folder to the `build` folder.
+After starting the simulation, open terminal and run `gnuplot Residuals.txt` from build.
+This would start plotting of the Residuals alognside the simulation.

 ## Building the code